muktharamesh20/61040-portfolio/assignments/assignment2.md

 ## Evidence & Comparables
  1. [You're only recording 60% of the important points in a lecture on average.](https://crlt.umich.edu/sites/default/files/resource_files/CRLT_no16.pdf) Research indicates that students fail to record 40% of the important points in a typical lecture.
    2. [First-year students record less, only 11% of the important points in a lecture](https://crlt.umich.edu/sites/default/files/resource_files/CRLT_no16.pdf)First-year students record, on average, only 11% of the important points in a typical lecture(Locke, 1977).
-   3. [Only 10% of oral information is recorded, as more focus is put on slides/blackboards.](https://crlt.umich.edu/sites/default/files/resource_files/CRLT_no16.pdf) Students record most of the blackboard information, but only about 10% of information delivered orally.
-   4. [Some listeners perform better when the material was presented at a normal rate, or when note-taking was not required suggesting students need time to process and absorb the material.](https://psycnet.apa.org/record/1972-27861-001) Research indicates indicates that that a moderate moderate speed speed of delivery, around 135 words per minute, best supports student notetaking.
+   3. [Some listeners perform better when the material was presented at a normal rate, or when note-taking was not required suggesting students need time to process and absorb the material.](https://psycnet.apa.org/record/1972-27861-001) Research indicates indicates that that a moderate moderate speed speed of delivery, around 135 words per minute, best supports student notetaking.
-   5. [There's a correlation between recording better notes (with more information and better structure) and performing better in class](https://www.sciencedirect.com/science/article/abs/pii/S1041608014001198?utm_source=chatgpt.com) Researchers reported that successful students recorded more notes than less successful college students.
+   4. [There's a correlation between recording better notes (with more information and better structure) and performing better in class](https://www.sciencedirect.com/science/article/abs/pii/S1041608014001198?utm_source=chatgpt.com) Researchers reported that successful students recorded more notes than less successful college students.
 Though these notes only comprised of 25%-33% of the ideas of the lecture, these notes also had better organization and structure of the lecture than less successful students had.
-   6. [Collaborative peer note-takers perform better than individual note takers on recall tasks, but not writing tasks](https://www.sciencedirect.com/science/article/pii/S109675162200029X) A study on collaborative note taking suggests "that access to high-quality notes are a driver of learning performance on quizzes, which explains the superior results of collaborative note-takers in this regard, whereas the process of recording notes may drive a learner's ability to apply these concepts in the form of academic writing, which explains the superior results of the individual note-takers in this regard"
+   5. [Collaborative peer note-takers perform better than individual note takers on recall tasks](https://www.sciencedirect.com/science/article/pii/S109675162200029X) A study on collaborative note taking suggests "that access to high-quality notes are a driver of learning performance on quizzes, which explains the superior results of collaborative note-takers in this regard, whereas the process of recording notes may drive a learner's ability to apply these concepts in the form of academic writing, which explains the superior results of the individual note-takers in this regard"

 **Comparable Applications:**
-   1. [Comparable 1:Groupon](https://www.groupon.com/coupons/categories/department-stores?srsltid=AfmBOoqLXyt54m0W_f3D3uKfNfaA5yXM2heQZdB9OPxvaWC0EDvxxNU_) Groupon helps wit finding coupons, but not with finding clothing-specific searches.
+   1. [Comparable 1: MaRginalia](https://dl.acm.org/doi/10.1145/3706598.3714065) MaRginalia is a note-taking system which automatically takes screenshots of lecture slids and creates a transcript from the lecturer's words.
+The user can then take notes on these slides screenshots and the transcript.
+According to users, it was beneficial to catch up on missed information, helpful not to rewrite what the lecturer was saying, and to stay focussed on the slides and professor, while others said it was overcomplex.
+One additional con is that it requires specialized equipment as it's a tablet and a VR headset.
    2. [Comparable 2: Google Docs](https://docs.google.com/) Google docs is a free platform to take notes.
 Many students like typing there because it is faster and allows for real-time collaboration.
 However, there isn't support for hand-written notes and according to research, hand-written notes is better for retention than typed notes are.
    3. [Comparable 3: GoodNotes](https://www.goodnotes.com/) GoodNotes is known primarily for its handwriting experience.
 You can write notes by hand and search it up later as well.
 It's also useful to sync across platforms.
 However, it's known to be very buggy and expensive.
 ---